Course on CUDA Programming on NVIDIA GPUs, July 24-28, 2023

 error checking and printing from kernel code

-Note: the instructions explain how files can be copied from my user account
+Note: the instructions above explain how a tar file of all files can

-so there's no need to download from here
+be copied from this webpage, so there's no need to download individual

 Practical 2